aobo-y/2019f-UVA-CS6316-MachineLearning/About.md

    on  the course piazza site and through course email-list.

 ### Discussion board
 We will use Piazza for a discussion board.
 In addition to in-person assistance, this is the place where you can seek help, offer help, share your thoughts and discoveries, or discuss technical difficulties and potential troubleshooting.
-You can our class Piazza site through the course collab sidebar.
+You can visit our class Piazza site through the course collab sidebar.
 Ask all technical questions about the course material or the assignments on Piazza.

 ### Extra Useful references